QQuick/Cantino/readme.rst

 This one's about writing fast, flexible Arduino applications with a tiny memory footprint.**

 Cantino comes with a microscopic library that allows the use *main*, *cin* en *cout* in the familiar Arduino Genuino IDE.
+To keep it accessible to anyone, an absolute minimum of peripheral hardware is used.

 Enjoy!